 The demand curve is a visual representation of how many units of a good or service will be bought at each possible price.
-It plots the relationship between quantity and price that's been calculated on the demand schedule.
-That's a table that shows exactly how many units of a good or service will be purchased at various prices.
+It plots the relationship between quantity and price that's been calculated on the demand schedule, which is a table that shows exactly how many units of a good or service will be purchased at various prices.

-The relationship between quantity and price will follow the demand curve as long as the four determinants of demand don't change These determinants are:
+This relationship follows the law of demand, which states that the quantity demanded will drop as the price rises, all other things being equal.
+The relationship between quantity and price will follow the demand curve as long as the four determinants of demand don't change.
+These determinants are:

-- Expectation of the buyer, especially about future prices.
+- The expectation of the buyer (especially about future prices)

-If any of these four determinants change, the entire demand curve shifts.
-That's because a new demand schedule must be created to show the changed relationship between price and quantity.
+If any of these four determinants changes, the entire demand curve shifts because a new demand schedule must be created to show the changed relationship between price and quantity.

 The Two Types of Demand Curves

-Inelastic demand is inelastic is when a price decrease won't increase the quantities purchased.
+In a situation involving inelastic demand, a price decrease won't increase the quantities purchased.
 An example of this is bananas.
 No matter how cheap they are, there's only so many you can eat before they spoil.
-Freezing them changes them.
-You won't buy three bunches even if the price falls 25 percent.
-If demand is perfectly inelastic, the curve looks like a vertical straight line.
+You won't buy three bunches even if the price falls 25%.
+If demand is perfectly inelastic, the curve looks almost like a vertical straight line.

 The reason you react more to a sale on ground beef than a sale on bananas is because of the marginal utility of each additional unit.
 Marginal utility refers to the usefulness (utility) of each additional unit the further out on the margin you go.
 Because you can freeze ground beef, the third package is just as good to you as the first.
 The marginal utility of ground beef is high.
 Bananas lose their consistency in the freezer, so their marginal utility is low.

-If any determinants of demand other than price change, the demand curve shifts.
+If any determinants of demand other than the price change, the demand curve shifts.
 If demand increases, the entire curve will move to the right.
 That means larger quantities will be demanded at every price.
 If the entire curve shifts to the left, it means total demand has dropped for all price levels.
-For example, if you just lost your job, you might not buy that third package of ground beef, even if it is on sale.
-You might just buy the one package and be glad it's 25 percent off.
+For instance, if you just lost your job, you might not buy that third package of ground beef, even if it is on sale.
+You might just buy one package and be glad it's 25% off.

 Aggregate or Market Demand Curve

-High gas prices lower their incomes for things other than gas.
-Income is another determinant of demand.
-That means the demand curve for other things they would like to buy, like ice cream, will drop.
-This is called a demand shift.
-In this case, the entire demand curve for ice cream shifts to the left.
-Since buyers have less income, they will purchase a lower quantity of ice cream even if ice cream prices don’t rise.
+High gas prices lower people's disposable incomes for things other than gas, and that means the demand curve for those other things will drop.
+This is called a "demand shift," and in this case, the entire demand curve for other goods shifts to the left.
+Since buyers have less income, they will purchase a lower quantity of a product even if its price doesn't rise.